gasparramoa/DeepDoors2/README.md

 ## DeepDoors2 Detection | SemanticSegmentation
-This subdataset has a total of 3000 grey-scaled images with the size 480 x 640.
-The pixel value of the images is 1 if it corresponds to a door or door frame, and is 2 if it does not.
-There is also available a RGB version of the annotations of this dataset for viewing purposes.
+This subdataset has a total of 3000 RGB images with the size 480 x 640.
+The pixel value of the images is 192,224,192 if it corresponds to a door or door frame, and is 0,0,0 if it does not (background).

 ![Samples for door detection dataset](/images-readme/detection.png)